METALS-Copper rebounds on Fed stimulus, supply concerns

 By Mai Nguyen

-SINGAPORE, March 24 (Reuters) - Copper prices rose on Tuesday as investors cheered the U.S. Federal Reserve’s stimulus measures, while virus containment measures in major mining countries raised supply concerns.
+SINGAPORE, March 24 (Reuters) - Copper prices rose on Tuesday as investors cheered the U.S. Federal Reserve’s stimulus measures, while coronavirus containment measures in major mining countries raised supply concerns.

-The Fed will back purchases of corporate bonds, backstop direct loans to companies and “soon” roll out a program to get credit to small and medium-sized business, while Germany and Australia also provided support for their economies.
+The Fed offered to buy unlimited amounts of assets to steady markets and expanded its mandate to corporate and municipal bonds, in a bid to backstop an economy reeling from emergency restrictions to fight the virus.

 “It’s helpful that the Fed stepped in to stop the credit market from exploding.
 This positive news is going to help cushion the fall in risk assets prior to the peaking of the (virus) infection rate,” said a base metal trader.

-Containment measures in mining countries also underpinned prices, with the Democratic Republic of Congo imposing a two-day lockdown in part of its copper heartland.

-Chilean copper miner Codelco said low prices put some of its projects “at risk,” while top listed copper producer Freeport-McMoRan Inc said it will slash output due to the pandemic.
+Containment measures in copper mining countries like Chile and Peru threatened ore supplies, while top listed producer Freeport-McMoRan Inc said it would slash output due to the epidemic.

-Copper is often seen as the gauge of global economic health, which has been dampened by the coronavirus outbreak that has killed more than 14,000 people and infected over 300,000 worldwide.
+Copper is seen as the gauge of global economic health, which has been dampened by the outbreak.
 LME copper has tumbled 24% so far this year, while ShFE copper was near its 11-year low on Monday.

 “I’m surprised copper is down here.
-I think the lack of banks wanting to finance material is spooking commodity markets,” the trader said, adding $5,500 a tonne is a fair value for LME copper.
+The lack of banks wanting to finance material is spooking commodity markets,” the trader said, adding $5,500 a tonne was a fair value for LME copper.

 * NICKEL: The global nickel market surplus widened to 13,100 tonnes in January from a surplus of 5,200 tonnes in the previous month.